A consultation on stablecoins and plans for the payments sector will be released ‘shortly’, according to the UK chancellor.

 Stablecoins and CBDCs on radar

-Financial authorities worldwide have tended to adopt a cautious strategy with regards to stablecoins, which are digital tokens pegged to traditional fiat currencies.
+Financial authorities worldwide have tended to adopt a cautious strategy with regards to stablecoins, which peg their value to assets such as fiat currencies or commodity prices.

 Plans for a consultation were announced in March in Sunak’s debut Budget.
 At the time the government said that ‘the government intends to consult later in 2020 on the broader regulatory approach to crypto-assets, including new challenges from so-called stablecoins.’